 This means that the quality of teaching will be higher and you will benefit from having a teacher who has more time to spend with you and therefore more opportunities to correct your mistakes.

 Especially if your child is just starting in school and is not yet ready for more advanced training that’s a solid option.
 Some of these schools offer discounts when you bring your children to use their facilities.
 Other places provide cheaper lessons by purchasing discounted instruments.

 Among all band instruments, certain types are cheaper than others.
 And that’s also true within each band section.
 We cover all of the cheaper ones here in the article.

 However, take into consideration that the range price for each type of instrument is quite wide, depending on your level, the brand, and the quality you are looking for.

-But please note: the first thing you should figure out before asking the question of which band instrument is the cheapest, should be how serious are you into playing in a band?
+But please note the first thing you should figure out before asking the question of which band instrument is the cheapest, should be how serious are you about playing in a band.
 Is it for a longer term?
-If so, you should consider the quality and perhaps buying a new instrument or a used one well preserved.
+If so, you should consider the quality and perhaps buy a new instrument or a used one well preserved.

 If you think playing the band for a shorter term, or you are not certain if you are willing to continue after, then there you should also consider other alternatives like renting.

 Among the three different band sections (woodwind, brass, and percussion), the cheapest one as a whole could be considered to be the woodwind section.